marcoamhof/hslu_msed/terraform/README.md

 This directory contains Terraform configuration files to deploy Azure infrastructure for the HSLU MSED project.

+## Architecture Diagram

+See [drawing.mmd](drawing.mmd) for a visual overview of the infrastructure architecture.

 ## Resources Deployed

 1. **Azure Data Lake Storage Gen2 (ADLS Gen2)**